 Base Case: Measured Expansion

-• Expected 6-month ramp to productivity for new hires
+• Expect a 6-month ramp to productivity for new hires.

-• Marketing spend increases by 25% to support new markets
+• Increase marketing spend by 25% to support new markets.

 Upside Case: Accelerated Growth